kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     access-session port-control auto
     authentication periodic
     authentication timer reauthenticate server
-    service-policy type control subscriber PMAP_WiredDot1xClosed_Template !
+    service-policy type control subscriber PMAP_DefaultWiredDot1xClosedAuth_1X_MAB !
 ```
-Now that we have defined the various interface templates for use with the MQC DOT1X service policy.
-You have two options some prefer to call out a separate Guest interface template; however, because Dot1x technology actually automatically deals with that we will remove that template.
+We have defined the various interface templates for use with the MQC DOT1X service policy.
+You have two options.
+Some prefer to call out a separate Guest interface template; however, because Dot1x technology automatically deals with that, we will remove that template.

-Next we can then modify the parameter map to suit the policy.
-Remembering that with **IBNS2.0** and templates or interfaces that are running in ***closed mode*** the dynamic capability of **Autoconf** is not going to operate because only EAP packets are allowed by **Secure Access** on the interface initially until authentication occurs.
-Alternatively, if the interface is in ***low impact mode*** then and only then will **Autoconf** operate properly.
+Next, we can then modify the parameter map to suit the policy.
+Remember that with **IBNS2.0** and templates or interfaces running in ***closed mode***, the dynamic capability of **Autoconf** is not going to operate because only EAP packets are allowed by **Secure Access** on the interface initially until authentication occurs.
+Alternatively, if the interface is in ***low impact mode***, then and only then will **Autoconf** operate properly.
 I always leave the config on the switch in case of that eventuality.

 ```